-CAFO chickens are unable to roam around pasture and fed a diet full of growth additives and hormones.
-The dirty surroundings are also breeding grounds for bacteria like salmonella, which can contaminate your eggs and end up in your body.
+CAFO chickens are unable to roam around pasture and fed a diet full of corn loaded with growth additives, antibiotics and hormones.
+The dirty surroundings are breeding grounds for bacteria like salmonella, which can contaminate your eggs and end up in your body.
 Organic eggs from pasture-raised chickens are ideal since they contain:

-◦ 2/3 times more vitamin A: provides a boost for healthy vision, immune system function, and cell growth
+◦ Two-thirds times more vitamin A: provides a boost for healthy vision, immune system function, and cell growth

 ◦ Omega-3 fatty acids: refine cells’ response to insulin, neurotransmitters and other messengers, enhance the repair process for cell damage, combat inflammation, boost joint and bone health, and improve mental disorders

 ◦ Beta-carotene: plays a role in vision restoration, cancer prevention (particularly for prostate and colon cancer), and skin protection from sun damage